waitheramwaurar/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-file: the file with a long name displays "Best School"
 8-cwd_state: writes into the file ls_cwd_content that result of the command ls -la
 9-duplicate_last_line: duplicates the last line of the file iacta
+10-no_more_js: deletes all normal files with .js extension